Thorvald Solberg, 1897-1930

 The business connected with copyright had been an additional function of the Librarian of Congress ever since copyright registration was centralized in the Library in 1870.
 When the Copyright Office was established and the position of Register created, The Library Journal said of Solberg’s appointment, “There can be but one opinion as to the choice for the new office of Register of Copyrights of the one man, Mr. Solberg, best fitted for the post.”

-The Copyright Office grew during his 33 years as Register from an operation performed by a few clerks to one requiring an expert force of over 100 persons.
+The Copyright Office grew during his thirty-three years as Register from an operation performed by a few clerks to one requiring an expert force of more than one hundred persons.
 In the annual report of the Library of Congress for 1930, Librarian of Congress Herbert Putnam said:

 "When Mr. Solberg took the office, the first tasks confronting him were . . . to devise and put into immediate operation an adequate system of financial accounting for the fees received; to invent routine methods of handling expeditiously the incoming flood of material that in the succeeding years has amounted to more than 7,000,000 articles; and to organize, train, and develop a staff of assistants.
 To this he applied himself with indefatigable industry and tireless devotion.
 The volume of work done is apparent on noting that the fees received, applied, and turned over to the Treasury from the day he took office until he retired have amounted to $3,988,119.20, the number of registrations made were 4,116,560, and the staff increased from a bare dozen to over 100 in number."